bbbdragon/python-pype-lang/README.md

 ...
 result=get_result_finally(df)
 ```
 It was then, on a particular NLP-related project, that I discovered Clojure, and its ->> macro.
+Functional programming was something extremely powerful for me.
+I felt as if I switched from a bee-bee gun to an Uzi ... no, a gatling gun.
+Before FP, difficult, snarling problems only got angrier as I shot at them.
+Now, they vanished into a peaceful, quiet, red mist.

+But I found another dilemna.
+Switching languages in the office is a big no-no, and even if I wanted to use Clojure I still needed Python's extremely mature libraries.
+So I started to code funcitonally in Python.
+Here's how pype came about.

-I soon realized that this could be implemented in Python as a reduce, so I could build a function, pype, to take a starting value and apply functions to it in succession:
+I realized that a series of transformations on a data structure could be implemented in Python as a reduce, so I could build a function, pype, to take a starting value and apply functions to it in succession:
 ```
 add1=lambda x: x+1
 mult5=lambda x:x*5